 This may be your little reward to yourself each week, and it can be something simple.
 Take an hour to read a book, get a massage, have dinner with a friend, or just relax and watch a favorite TV show.
 Think of what allows you to relax and take time away from your otherwise busy schedule.
 To feel more balanced, take time to do something that makes you happy and allows for true overall wellness.

 Get a Good Night’s Rest with Healthy Sleep Habits

 Healthy sleep habits contribute to healthy lifestyle habits.
 Sleeps gives you an opportunity to reset and recharge.
 Though you may have a million other things to do, sleep needs to rank high on your list of priorities.
 This is the time your body needs and craves rest to get ready for the next day.
 You put your body through a lot each day, and the sleep you give it helps your focus, productivity, and stamina to power through another day.

 Lack of proper sleep can cause mental and physical problems, not to mention exhaustion.
-The National Sleep Association recommends that adults get between seven and nine hours of sleep per night.
-When you cultivate healthy sleep habits, you’ll notice improvements in your energy, your mood, and even your skin.
+When you cultivate healthy sleep habits, you’ll benefit from improvements in your energy, mood, stress levels, intellectual functioning, and your overall wellbeing.
 Try these tips to help you improve your sleep habits:

 - Move more during the day to help you sleep better

 - Set the bedroom temperature to a chilly 63°F to 70°F

 - Get sunshine during the day to help balance your biological clock

 - Make sure you have the right mattress